Dafe85/github-pages-with-jekyll/index.md

 ---
-title: "Welcome to my blog"
+title: "Welcome to Codaf tech blog"
 ---

 Check the latest technology trends and contents ...